 In keeping with our mostly "fabless" business model, we have no wafer fabrication facilities except for our operation in Reynosa, Mexico.
-For fiscal year 2021, the Reynosa facility provided almost all of the silicon for our packaged discrete rectifier products, which were approximately 2% of our end product net sales.
-The remaining end products representing 98% of our net sales were supported with finished silicon wafers purchased from third-party wafer foundries primarily located in the U.S., Taiwan, China and Israel.
-We anticipate that substantially all of the silicon wafers we require will come from third-party foundries in fiscal year 2022.
+In fiscal year 2022, the Reynosa facility provided approximately 14% of the silicon for our packaged discrete rectifier products, which were approximately 2% of our end product net sales in fiscal year 2022.
+The remaining end products representing 98% of our net sales were supported with finished silicon wafers purchased from third-party wafer foundries primarily located in the U.S., Taiwan and China.
+We anticipate that substantially all of the silicon wafers we require will come from third-party foundries in fiscal year 2023.

 Despite our use of third-party wafer foundries for sourcing a majority of our silicon needs, we do maintain internal process development capabilities.
 Our process engineers work closely with our third-party foundries on the improvement and development of process capabilities.
-In fiscal year 2021, we used various manufacturing processes, including Bipolar, CMOS, RF-CMOS and Silicon Germanium ("SiGe") BiCMOS processes.
+In fiscal year 2022, we used various manufacturing processes, including Bipolar, CMOS, RF-CMOS and Silicon Germanium ("SiGe") BiCMOS processes.